-Inspiring Children's Futures is a partnership at the University of Strathclyde with a collective vision of ensuring that children and young people have what they need to reach their full potential, particularly those facing adversity.
+The Institute for Inspiring Children's Futures, based at the University of Strathclyde, works with partners with a collective vision of ensuring that children and young people have what they need to reach their full potential, particularly those facing adversity.

 There is a stark gap between our collective ambitions for children, and the daily lived realities of many children around the world.

-Despite evidence which shows that children’s wellbeing is an important indicator of future societal stability and economic prosperity, there is still a long way to go to prioritise children in decisions which affect their lives so that we can fully realise all children’s human rights.
+Despite children’s well-being being a critical indicator of future societal and economic stability, there’s still a long way to go to fulfil children’s rights and prioritise all children in the decisions affecting their lives.

 Check out our latest work!